jhogan/core/README.md

 <a id="assets-gem"></a>
 ## General Entity Model (GEM) ##
-The **General Entity Model**, sometimes called the universal data model, is a large collection of business objects designed to work together to manage and store business data in a robust and universal way.
+The **General Entity Model**, sometimes called the universal data model, is a large collection of ORM objects designed to work together to manage and store business data in a robust and universal way.

 The GEM is based on the data models provided by the book "The Data Model Resource Book, Vol.  1: A Library of Universal Data Models for All